w3c/cogai/demos/nlp/commonsense.md

 It will be helpful to develop visual tools to support browsing, querying and reasoning, including taxonomic knowledge and the graph models constructed in episodic memory.

+According to Matt Turek:

+> The absence of common sense prevents intelligent systems from understanding their world, behaving reasonably in unforeseen situations, communicating naturally with people, and learning from new experiences.
+Its absence is considered the most significant barrier between the narrowly focused AI applications of today and the more general, human-like AI systems hoped for in the future.
+Common sense reasoning’s obscure but pervasive nature makes it difficult to articulate and encode.

 Antoine Bosselut claims:

 > * Commonsense knowledge is immeasurably vast, making it impossible to manually enumerate